 Greater than 4.5m 4m Note - For building work associated with a dwelling house, this is an alternative provision to the QDC, part MP1.2, A1 (a), (b) and (c), A2 (a), (b) and (d) and is a concurrence agency issue.
 PO61 E61 All buildings, structures, associated facilities and Where a development footprint has been identified as infrastructure are contained within an approved part of a development approval for reconfiguring a lot, development footprint.
-Development outside of an all development occurs within a development footprint. approved development footprint must: not be subject to a development constraint such a. as, but not limited to, bushfire, flood, steep slope, waterway setbacks and significant vegetation; and development does not result in any instability, b. erosion or degradation of land, water, soil resource or loss of natural, ecological or biological values.
-PO62 E62 Development is designed to respond to sloping Building and site design on slope between 10% and 15% topography in the siting, design and form of buildings must: and structures by: use split-level, multiple-slab, pier or pole a. minimising cut and fill to create single flat pads and construction; a. benching: b. avoid single-plane, and benching; b. avoiding expanses of retaining walls, loss of trees and vegetation and interference with natural C. ensure the height of any cut or fill, whether retained or not, does not exceed 900mm. drainage systems; and minimising any impact on the landscape character C. of the Rural residential zone; d. protecting the amenity of adjoining properties.
-PO63 E63.1 For those properties within the catchments of Lake For Lake Samsonvale or Lake Kurwongbah, a setback Samsonvale or Lake Kurwongbah, dwelling houses (22), of no less than 400m is maintained between the following outbuildings and their associated waste/effluent disposal nominated full supply levels to those lakes and any areas are positioned in a manner which avoids adverse Dwelling house or outbuilding on the land:impacts on the water quality of those lakes.
-RL 39.63m AHD being the full supply level of Lake Samsonvale; and b.
-RL 21m AHD being the full supply level of Lake Kurwongbah.
+Development outside of an all development occurs within a development footprint. approved development footprint must: not be subject to a development constraint such a. as, but not limited to, bushfire, flood, steep slope, waterway setbacks and significant vegetation; and b. development does not result in any instability, erosion or degradation of land, water, soil resource or loss of natural, ecological or biological values.

+Development is designed to respond to sloping topography in the siting, design and form of buildings and structures by:

+- minimising cut and fill to create single flat pads and a. benching: - b. avoiding expanses of retaining walls, loss of trees and vegetation and interference with natural drainage systems; and - minimising any impact on the landscape character C. of the Rural residential zone; - d. protecting the amenity of adjoining properties.